kijiproject/kiji/kijiproject.github.com/_posts/tutorials/phonebook/DEVEL/2012-01-01-phonebook-point-add.md

 </div>

 #### Verify
-Now we can verify that our entry got into the phonebook table.
+Now we can verify that our entry got into the phonebook table using the command `kiji-scan`, which will scan rows from our Kiji table, or `kiji-get`, to read back a single row.
+Note that the `kiji-scan` command does not currently work in Cassandra-backed Kiji instances.

-Beforehand, you must tell `kiji scan` where the `org.kiji.examples.phonebook.Address` Avro record class (mentioned in the DDL and used by `AddEntry`) is.
+Before running either command, we must ensure that the `org.kiji.examples.phonebook.Address` Avro record class (mentioned in the DDL and used by `AddEntry`) is on our classpath.
 If you have not already done so, put the phonebook jar file on your Kiji classpath:

 <div class="userinput">
 {% highlight bash %}